-For a typical workman, his right equipment and tools are his main prodigy and that’s quite true in the bakery business too.
-Keshav B. Kamaliya provides an introduction to the most common bakery machinery and equipment useful for the baking business, in this article.
+For a typical baker, right bakery equipment and tools are his main prodigy and that’s quite true in the bakery business too.
+In this article Keshav B. Kamaliya provides an introduction to the most common bakery machinery and bakery equipment useful for the baking business.

 It is advisable to use mixer only when at least 50 kg flour is used every day.
 A unit producing bread, cake, biscuits i.e. assorted bakery products on small scale should install a heavy-duty type multipurpose cake mixer because it would be useful for bread dough kneading and cake mixing as well as egg beating and sugar-fat creaming.
 Generally, high speed, low speed, variable speed vertical/horizontal mixers are available.
 The spiral and high-speed mixtures are preferred.

 A high-speed mixer machine produces a lot of heat through friction hence they are provided with a jacket, which keeps the dough cool. it is essential for uniform dough development.
 Modern high-speed dough mixers are provided with the facility for self-lubrication.
 As a precautionary measure, push-button switch should be provided to the operator.